 The Kansas Aviation Museum takes aviation history to new heights.
 The museum is housed in what was the city’s first municipal airport.
 Today, the museum honors the legacy of air travel by showcasing Kansas aviation history with a focus on Wichita’s influence.

-Museumgoers can expect to see a collection of restored aircraft and aviation-related artifacts.
-It proudly displays a 1920 Laird Swallow (the first production aircraft built in Wichita!), a 1945 Beech Bonanza B-35, a Cessna T-37B, and a Model 73 Stearman.
+Museumgoers will see a collection of restored aircraft and aviation-related artifacts.
+It proudly displays a 1920 Laird Swallow (the first production aircraft built in Wichita), a 1945 Beech Bonanza B-35, a Cessna T-37B and a Model 73 Stearman.
 The museum’s ramp is home to retired aircraft.
 When touring the museum, make time to enjoy 360-degree views of the city from the airport tower and listen to air traffic control.
-On Aug.
-19, the museum will unveil its new permanent Women of Aviation exhibit on the third floor.
+Some of the newest exhibitions include Women of Aviation and the Rip Gooch Black Aviators exhibit.
+The museum also hosts special events, including the popular Play on a Plane Day, which coincides this year with National Aviation Day on Aug.
+19.

-Continue your journey through history by making a visit to B-29 Doc Hangar, Education and Visitors Center to get an up-close look at one of only two airworthy Boeing B-29 Superfortress aircraft left in the world, Doc.
-The restored warbird attracts visitors to the permanent hangar who are eager to learn about the history of aviation engineering and design.
+Continue your journey through history by making a visit to B-29 Doc Hangar, Education and Visitors Center to get an up-close look at one of only two airworthy Boeing B-29 Superfortress aircraft left in the world.
+The restored warbird known as Doc attracts visitors to the permanent hangar who are eager to see the aircraft as well as museum exhibition about the history of aviation engineering and design.
 Volunteers, referred to as Doc’s Friends, spent more than 450,000 volunteer hours restoring her to pristine condition.
 They are often on-site to answer questions.
 When not at home in the hangar, Doc and its crew take to the skies to make fly-in appearances at air shows.
 Make sure to check to see if Doc is in the hangar prior to your arrival.

 Look to the Skies